victorsibanda/nginxrevproxy/ReadMe.md

-# Task 3 - Multi Vagrant Machine
+# Task 4 - nginx reverse proxy

 ### In order to use this VM: